Frequently Asked Questions

 - Years in business

 Yes.
 We specifically designed the application to be very similar to keep things simple for the applicant.
-However, with slightly different priorities and criteria the NAYA Block Grant process is different and therefore does require submitting a new application.
+However, with slightly different priorities and criteria this grant process is different and therefore does require submitting a new application.

-If I already applied for Prosper Portland’s Small Business Relief Fund and received a grant, am I still eligible to apply for the NAYA grant program?
+If I already applied for Prosper Portland’s Small Business Relief Fund and or NAYA’s previous Grant program and received a grant, am I still eligible to apply for the latest round?

 Yes.
-As part of our ranking of applications, we will be taking into account which businesses have received support already through Prosper Portland’s SBRF, however we would still encourage all eligible businesses to apply.
-Note: Businesses who apply and receive funds from both the SBRF and from NAYA’s grant program are eligible for a maximum of $25k in combined funds.
+As part of our ranking of applications, we will be taking into account which businesses have received support already, however we would still encourage all eligible businesses to apply.

 Why are you prioritizing people of color?